sophieKaelin/ready4researchGIT/changingcode.md

 ### Good habits for avoiding conflicts
 There are some habits that are good to form early in order to avoid nasty conflicts:

-* **Pull Regularly**: If you don't work on a group project for a month, week or even a day, there will surely have been many commits made by other group members.
-It is a good idea to pull regularly to ensure you are working on the most recent version.
+* **Pull Regularly**: If you don't work on an active group project for a day or few, there will likely have been many commits made by other group members.
+It is a good idea to pull regularly to ensure you are working on the most recent version, and the conflicts you encounter aren't as severe.
-* **Pull before Commiting**: Before making a commit, you need to pull the most recent version of of the project and deal with any merge conflicts before you <!--TODO: Make sure this is true-->
+* **Pull before Commiting**: Before making a commit, you should pull the most recent version of the project and deal with any merge conflicts before you continue.
 * **Communicate**: If you have many group members working on a project, make sure you are all aware of what each of you are working on.
-That way, if two of you are working on the same feature you are aware there is potential for conflicts when you merge your code together.
+That way, if two of you are working on the same feature you are aware there is potential for conflict when you merge your code together.
 That way you can work through them together to ensure the end code works for both of your introduced changes.

-***

-For a more visual representation of conflicts, have a look at [THIS]() video (we haven't covered branching in this workshop, so don't stress too much about that in the video.
-Minutes 19-22 focus on conflicts, and 0-18 provide some context) <!--TODO: Insert Carls Video link-->

 ## Extra Notes